Data Protection Policy

 This policy has been approved by the University Council and any breach will be taken seriously and may result in more formal action.

-Any member of staff or student who considers that the policy has not been followed in respect of personal data about themselves should raise the matter with their Head of Department or the University Data Protection Officer, Kevan Ryan, in the first instance.
+Any member of staff or student who considers that the policy has not been followed in respect of personal data about themselves should raise the matter with their Head of Department or the University Data Protection Officer, Vicki Heath, in the first instance.

 Notification of Data Held and Processed